Chances are you’re making at least one of these invoicing mistakes. The good news? Once you’re aware of them, they’re easy to avoid or fix!

 As a freelance writer, I usually submit my invoice immediately after I’ve submitted my first draft to the client.
 In instances where I’ve negotiated an upfront deposit, I send the invoice before I start work and request the balance upon submission of my article.

-In either case, don’t wait for your customers to ask for the invoice; they’re busy, and chances are they’ll forget to remind you.
+In either case, don’t wait for your customers to ask for the invoice.
+They’re busy, and chances are they’ll forget to remind you, and unpaid invoices may pile up.
 The responsibility is yours.

-The sooner you send that invoice, the faster you’ll get paid.
-So don’t wait for month end.
-Act promptly once your work is complete!
+The sooner you send that invoice, the faster the customer pays.
+So please don’t wait for month-end or their billing cycle to restart.
+Act promptly once your work is complete.
+See how easy it can be to avoid invoicing mistakes.

-Mistake #2: Failing to Specify Due Date for Payment
+Mistake #2: Failing to Specify a Due Date for Payment

-Many business owners make the mistake of sending “open invoices” to clients and include vague payment terms.
+As a business owner, have you made the mistake of sending “open invoices” to clients and including vague invoice payment terms?
 Consider these examples:

 “Upon receipt,” tells the client that they need to pay the invoice as soon as possible.
 But, “as soon as possible” is open to interpretation.